 All Libris accounts can store image files.
 Depending on your subscription type, Libris can also store additional types of files and formats, such as video, audio, and other files.

 - File formats determine what kind of software can be used to preview or work with a file downloaded from Libris.
 For example, Adobe Lightroom handles many image file formats, but does not work with audio file formats.

 - The easiest way to know a file’s format is to look at the file extension.
 The file extension is the characters after the last period at the end of the filename.

 - For example, the filename baseball-game.jpg has a file extension of .jpg, which means it’s a JPEG.
 A JPEG is a specific type of image file.

 - Never edit or remove the file extension for your files, either in Libris or once downloaded from Libris.
-Similarly, never use spaces in filenames.
+Similarly, never use spaces in filenames and never end a Collection or Gallery name with a period.

 - For example, if you change the filename of "baseball-game.jpg" (an image file extension) to "baseball-game.mp3" (an audio file extension), or remove the extension entirely so the file is named "baseball-game", your computer might have trouble knowing what software program to use when you click to open it, and you may not be able to open this file at all.

 Preparing for Image Upload

 Preparing your image files for upload to Libris requires considerations of file format, color space, and metadata.

 Image File Format

 Considerations of file format inevitably come down to understanding which format is appropriate for a given workflow stage.
 Although Libris can support a wide variety of image file formats, uploading a format that is useful for your intended audience is a key consideration in creating a standard workflow.

 In many cases, Libris is used as a distribution/delivery tool.
 Generally speaking, we recommend uploading your largest resolution photos in TIFF or JPG.
 If your images are intended primarily for web use, we recommend the sRGB color space.